joshdurbin/joshdurbin.net/content/posts/2020-5-redis-graph-product-recommendation-opencypher.md

         memberSince:"2011-01-07T07:49:21.274235"})
     ```

-    Each `CREATE` statement takes a node enclosed by parenthesis with its label defined with a colon and the label ex: `person`.
+    The [`CREATE`](https://oss.redislabs.com/redisgraph/commands/#create) statement takes a node enclosed by parenthesis with its label defined with a colon and the label ex: `person`.
 Properties for nodes are defined
     within the bounds of left and right curly brackets `{ }`.
 Each property must contain a string key separated by a colon and the value, which must equal one of
     the [supported types](https://oss.redislabs.com/redisgraph/cypher_support/#types).
 Multiple properties are separated by commas.

-    Note: In these examples `id` is a property the application is setting on the node, which can be used for querying/matching,
+    In these examples `id` is a property the application is setting on the node, which can be used for querying/matching,
     but is not the unique ID of the node in the graph itself -- an important distinction.
 The internal ID of a node or
     relationship can be obtained via the [Scalar function](https://oss.redislabs.com/redisgraph/commands/#scalar-functions) `id()`.